Geospatial Advisory Council

 • Are eligible for re-nomination, but have asked not to be considered for a second term

-The committee should be made up of representatives from specific sectors:
+If possible, the committee should be made up of representatives from specific sectors:

 • 1 state government representative